Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 End of assembler dump.
 ```

-The second `maalloc`, at `main+604` is what is called when we use the `read_flag` command.
+The second `malloc`, at `main+604` is what is called when we use the `read_flag` command.
 We can tell that it is the second one and not the first call to `malloc` at `main+386`, because the first one takes another input, which is the size of memory to be allocated.
 So the first call to `malloc` happens when we use the `malloc` command.

 Let's put a breakpoint and run.